 With expert reporters and a commitment to analysis over hot takes, DAME provides critical context around the political, cultural, and societal issues of our time.
 Independent, women-owned and women edited, DAME breaks through conventional narratives to deliver the insight readers need to understand today’s complex cultural landscape.

-Recalling the golden age of women’s magazines, DAME boasts an enviable roster of some of the best voices of our time.
-Authoritative, seasoned writers breaking stories; crafting eloquent, moving essays; offering expert advice; and weighing in on the conversations of the moment with their unique takes on relationships, gender politics, sex, race, entertainment, the arts, business, politics, Internet culture, health and everything in-between.
+DAME boasts an enviable roster of some of the best voices of our time.
+Authoritative, seasoned writers breaking stories; crafting eloquent, moving essays; offering expert advice; and weighing in on the conversations of the moment with their unique takes on politics, policy, gender, race, pop culture, the arts, business, economy, climate, Internet culture, health and everything in-between.

 DAME Submission Guidelines